iTwin/pcf/README.md

 * [Install from source](#install-from-source)
 * [Road Map](#road-map)

-# What is iTwin pcf?
+# About

-pcf (Parametric Connector Framework) is a tool for synchronizing external data with your digital twin, iModel, deterministically and efficiently.
-As opposed to traditional [iTwin Connectors](https://www.itwinjs.org/learning/imodel-connectors/), pcf allows you to **define** your iModel as code then it takes care of the steps to synchronize it to your desired state.
-With pcf, you have the full control over how you would like your data to end up in an iModel with minimal programming effort.
+pcf (Parametric Connector Framework) is a tool for synchronizing external data with your digital twin, iModel, via a declarative syntax as opposed to flow-control logics. pcf allows you to **define** your iModel as code then it takes care of the steps to synchronize it to your desired state.
+With pcf, you have the full control over how you would like your data mapped to an iModel with minimal programming effort.

+# Why use it?

+pcf

 # Constructs